Multi Timescale Stochastic Approximation: Stability and Convergence: Main Results

+Finally, for the slowest iterate, one shows by contradiction that its norm cannot diverge; otherwise the scaled recursion would violate the one‐step contraction inequality in Lemma~\ref{slow_main}.
+As a result all coordinates remain a.s.\ bounded, validating assumption \textbf{(B.N.N+1)} and establishing Theorem~\ref{thm_without_stability}.

+\item \textbf{Combining stability and convergence.} The boundedness of every coordinate proved in Step 5 feeds into Step 1–Step 3, thereby proving Theorem~\ref{main_thm} in full generality.

-Since the additional error terms are $o(1)$, their contribution is asymptotically negligible.
+\end{enumerate}} \begin{remark} Since the additional error terms are $o(1)$, their contribution is asymptotically negligible.
 See arguments in the third extension of (Chapter 2, pp. 17 of \cite{BorkarBook}) that handles this case for one-timescale iterates.
-Using similar arguments along with our analysis, this extension can be easily obtained. \end{theorem}
+Using similar arguments along with our analysis, this extension can be easily obtained. \end{remark}